 My mother passed away in 2003, just a few months after my grandfather did.

 In Winter of 2001 she appeared healthy, jolly, and vibrant.
-She had even recently had cataract surgery.
+She had even recently had cataract surgery and been prescribed a better allergy medicine.

 kitchen stuff: A family running joke is that I buy my aunt an unidentifiable kitchen gadget each year as a Christmas present.